 - Always keep your pet on a leash.
 For the safety and comfort of all the park’s visitors, dogs must be restrained on a leash no longer than 6 feet.
 We know that sometimes Fido likes to run free, but keeping dogs on leashes will also protect them from joggers, bicyclists, and other dogs.
 For a list of Clark County dog parks, including off-leash dog parks, click here.

 - Respect wildlife.
 Though we are an urban park, Fort Vancouver can be home to migrating birds, rabbits, and other wildlife.
 Pets can harass or harm wildlife by making noise or scaring wildlife away.
 Please keep your dog at a respectful distance from any animals you may encounter.

 - Know where you can go.
 Pets are not allowed inside park facilities, including the reconstructed Fort Vancouver, the Visitor Center, and Pearson Air Museum.
 However, the national park is home to many great, paved trails that dogs (and their humans) love!
-For a map of trails at the park, click here.
-Pets are also welcome on the Great Meadow, which is a wonderful spot for a picnic or a family gathering!
+Learn more about pet-friendly trails at Fort Vancouver here.
+Pets on leashes are also welcome on the Great Meadow, which is a wonderful spot for a picnic or a family gathering!

 Additionally, pets should not be left unattended.
 Summer heat poses a threat to pets left in vehicles.

 Certified guide animals are an exception to these rules and may accompany their owner to all park locations.